-- Develop a functional bicycle network on Falmouth's roads. - Construct new sidewalks on an ongoing basis to provide for safe places to walk. - Assure that traffic congestion and speeding are not major issues. - Develop a network of interconnected trails, to allow residents and visitors to move easily through town.
+- Develop a functional bicycle network on Falmouth's roads. - Construct new sidewalks in growth areas (and in other areas, where appropriate) on an ongoing basis to provide for safe places to walk. - Assure that traffic congestion and speeding are not major issues.

+Develop a network of interconnected trails, to allow residents and visitors to move easily through town.